top of page

 What is CRABCORE?

 Crabcore is more than just an internet meme born from the chaotic, breakdown-heavy world of 2000s metalcore.
 It’s a vibrant subgenre defined by a unique combo of sound and spectacle ya feel me?
-Emerging from viral moments like Attack Attack!’s 2008 “Stick Stickly” video, crabcore blends audial trademarks- synth-heavy breakdowns, catchy (sometimes auto-tuned) vocal choruses, tempo shifting riffs, dramatic screams, low-tuned guitars (often Drop C or C#), and random euro-dance breaks with crazy visuals.
-These include synchronized band choreography, exaggerated crab-like squatting, “treadmill” running in place, bouncy stage presence, and dramatic frontman antics.
-Far from just a joke, crabcore is a self-aware, fun-focused culture where performers prioritize energy and absurdity over posturing, creating a sensory experience that’s as much about the stage as the sound.
-Most importantly, it's about having fun.
+Emerging from viral moments like Attack Attack!’s 2008 “Stick Stickly” video, crabcore blends audial trademarks: synth-heavy breakdowns, catchy (sometimes auto-tuned) vocal choruses, tempo shifting riffs, dramatic screams, low-tuned guitars (often Drop C or C#), and random euro-dance breaks with crazy visuals.
+These include synchronized band choreography, exaggerated crab-like squatting, the “treadmill” running in place, bouncy stage presence, and dramatic frontman antics.
+Its not a joke, its a life style.
+Crabcore is a self-aware, fun-focused culture where bands prioritize energy and absurdity over posturing, creating a dope experience that’s as much about the visuals as the sound.
+Most importantly, it's about having fun bro!

 HalloftheElders-03.jpg